Capital Campaign

 Galen Oelkers

-Chuck & Kathie Palmer
+Chuck and Kathie Palmer

 PNC Bank